 - iPhone 6

 - iPhone 5

 Earlier we mentioned that Google Cardboard has been one of the stronger proponents in the mobile VR landscape, but most people would presume it’s an Android-only affair.
 Well, that’s far from the case!
-Google happily offers support for the iPhone with its inexpensive, no-frills headset.
+Google happily offers support for the iPhone with its inexpensive, no-frills headset and is one of the best solutions when it comes to VR for iPhones.
 And the best part about Cardboard?
 It’s cheap, so you won’t be spending a fortune on making one, or better yet, buying one for yourself.

 Aesthetically, Google Cardboard isn’t necessarily the most stylish or comfortable mobile VR headset, but at least it’ll get you started on the path to mobile VR.
 You might have to fiddle around with the headset itself initially, just to ensure that the iPhone is fitted in there properly – as well as adjusting the lens so that you get the most optimal view.
 Like we said, it looks crude, but the end result is no different from other headsets you might pay more for.